appsmithorg/appsmith-docs/website/docs/reference/datasources/hubspot.md

 ## Query HubSpot

 The following section is a reference guide that provides a description of the read and write operation commands with their parameters to create HubSpot queries.
+See []

 <figure>
   <img src="/img/hubspot-query-config.png" style= {{width:"100%", height:"auto"}} alt="Creating HubSpot queries."/>
   <figcaption align = "center"><i>Creating HubSpot queries.</i></figcaption>
 </figure>

-## Query

-You can create queries to fetch, update, and delete data from a datasource using the Appsmith query editor.
-HubSpot integration supports the following query methods:

 ### Fetch data